Guided Growth (Hemiepiphysiodesis)

 How does guided growth work?

-Most bone growth in the legs happens near the knees, so a tension-band plate is typically applied to the growth plates that are closest to the knee.
-In some cases, a tension-band plate is applied to the growth plate near the ankle.
-The tension-band plate is applied on only one side of the involved knee or ankle and is positioned so that it straddles the growth plate.
+Most bone growth in the legs happens near the knees, so a tension-band plate or Métaizeau screw is typically applied to the growth plates that are closest to the knee.
+In some cases, hardware is applied to the growth plate near the ankle.
+The tension-band plate or Métaizeau screw is applied on only one side of the involved knee or ankle and is positioned so that it straddles the growth plate.
 This position causes bone growth to stop/slow on that side of the growth plate.
 The other side of the growth plate continues to grow normally and this gradually straightens the bone over time.
-It takes 6 to 12 months before the bone fully straightens, though sometimes the tension-band plate may need to remain in place for a year.
+It takes 6 to 12 months before the bone fully straightens, though sometimes the tension-band plate or Métaizeau screw may need to remain in place for a year.

 What happens during guided growth surgery?

 Typically, the child/adolescent is placed under general anesthesia for less than an hour for this minimally invasive surgery.
-A 1-inch incision is made and a tension-band plate is inserted and secured with bone screws so that it straddles the growth plate.
+A 1-inch (2.5-cm) incision is made, and either a tension-band plate is inserted and secured with bone screws so that it straddles the growth plate or a Métaizeau screw is inserted.
 Most patients do not need to stay in the hospital overnight after the procedure.

 What happens after guided growth surgery?